ieshreya/Obsidian-Cheat-Sheet/README.md

-# 🔮 Obsidian cheat sheet and some useful shortcut keys
+# 🔮 Obsidian cheat sheet and shortcut keys
 *This repository contains all the basic cheatsheets you need to get started to make notes in [obsidian](https://obsidian.md/).
 If something's missing, add yours by raising an issue here :)*

 > I am using the [Things theme](https://github.com/colineckert/obsidian-things) for this tutorial.